DevExpress/devextreme-reactive/packages/dx-react-grid/README.md

   npm i --save @devexpress/dx-react-grid-material-ui
   ```

-  Make sure that [Material UI](https://material-ui-1dab0.firebaseapp.com/) dependenices are installed and configured.
-If you have not yet configured Material UI for your project, check the [following link](https://material-ui-1dab0.firebaseapp.com/getting-started/installation).
+  Make sure that the [Material UI](https://material-ui-1dab0.firebaseapp.com/) dependencies are installed and configured.
+Check the [following link](https://material-ui-1dab0.firebaseapp.com/getting-started/installation) if you have not configured the Material UI yet.

 #### Add a Grid to your app:

 The Grid renders nothing by default.
-All its functionality is implemented via plugin components that are nested into the root Grid component.
+Plugin components, nested into the root Grid component, implement its functionality.
 You should specify at least one plugin that visualizes the data provided for the grid.

-You can use the TableView plugin as follows to display the data as a simple table:
+You can use the TableView plugin to display data as a simple table:

 ```js
 import {